kakeetopius/net-tools/README.md

 - **mac-changer**: Change the MAC address of a network interface.
 - **mail-client**: Send emails from the command line.
 - **arpspoofer**: Perform ARP spoofing on a local network.
+- **mac-vendor-lookup**: Lookup device vendors based on their mac addresses.
 - **Extensible**: Easily add more networking utilities in the future.

 ## Installation